Double Discovery Center's Summer Academy

 About Summer Academy:

-The Double Discovery Center at Columbia University's Summer Academy is a 5-week academic enrichment program for 9th and 10th grade New York City high school students.
+The Double Discovery Center at Columbia University's Summer Academy is a 4-week academic enrichment program for 9th and 10th-grade New York City high school students.
 It is held on Columbia University's Morningside campus.
-Students are provided an immersive college campus experience with students engaged in academic enrichment courses emphasizing reading, writing, and research skills, as well as wellness-focused workshops that provide socio-emotional support.
+Students are provided an immersive college-campus experience, with academic enrichment courses emphasizing reading, writing, and research skills, as well as wellness-focused workshops that provide socio-emotional support.
 This program is free for 9th and 10th-grade students enrolled in DDC.

 Program Overview: